 The bitter cold spread everywhere in my apartment as I clung to my coat and blanket for warmth.
 Not a single whit of heat came through the visible pipes.
 Doing tasks such as completing my homework is difficult when the only way to feel warm is bundling up on the couch.
-As a tenant who lives on the fifth floor of a six-story New York City public housing building, heating getting cut off in the middle of winter happens regularly.
+As a tenant who lives on the fifth floor of a six-story New York City public housing building, heat getting cut off in the middle of winter happens regularly.

 Our problems at Amsterdam Housing don’t stop at a lack of heat; we also have to deal with no hot water, the elevator breaking down and a slew of neglected repairs in apartments.
 Sadly, people in other housing projects managed by the New York City Housing Agency face similar conditions.
-Some people, such as Mayor Bill de Blasio, may believe that these issues are caused by lack of funding when the bulk of the agency’s problems actually revolve around waste and inept administration.
+Some people, such as Mayor Bill de Blasio, may believe that these issues are caused by lack of funding but others believe that the bulk of the agency’s problems actually revolve around waste and inept administration.

 I’ve called the public housing complex home since I was 5 years old, and since I’ve come of age, I’ve begun to question the reason behind the broken state of my housing complex.
 Anyone living anywhere else would be appalled at these conditions and would demand immediate change.

 NYCHA never takes responsibility for repairs or maintenance when tenants call to complain, but agency workers expect residents to follow their ridiculous rules.

 Danielle Jones, 27, is annoyed with having to follow strict rules while the Housing Authority cannot do their job properly.

 “I hate it,” said Jones.
 “They want so much and give so little.”